N3PDF/madflow/doc/source/usage.rst

 The previous command will output to the ``pp2z`` all the necessary files to perform the integration alongside a template for cross section calculations: ``leading_order.py``.
 This template serves as a guide to start building your own fixed order calculation.

+Scope
+^^^^^

+With the leading order template we aim to kickstart more complex fixed order